 Years ago, my cousin Jack the Lawyer (he's now a judge) wrote an essay that had a profound impact on my life.
-In it he pointed out the cognitive dissonance implicit in party stances on the issue of abortion.
+In it he pointed out the cognitive dissonance implicit in the two party stances on the issue of abortion.
 That's when I first started noticing that issues on party platforms often don't make logical sense when taken together.

 For example, to paraphrase Jack:

 2. humans do not have the ethical right to take another life.

 Then it follows logically that the aforementioned person must also be against:

 1. the death penalty for any reason and